 Make sure your website is up to date with current plans, policies and newsletters, etc. If this is not in line with the documentation you provide to the inspectors, it doesn’t look good.

 Providing there aren’t any obvious discrepancies on the SEF, this is hardly touched upon during an inspection.
 Surprising, I know, but with the advent of FMSiS and existing audit procedures via LAs there are already rigorous procedures in place.

-With the advent of the Bursar Development Programme schools, heads and SBMs have identified the need to develop administration systems and structures to cope with demands.
-As we all now realise, many strategic elements can be handled by the SBM to avoid additional burdens on heads.
+With the advent of the Bursar Development Program schools, heads and SBMs have identified the need to develop administration systems and structures to cope with demands.
+As we all now realize, many strategic elements can be handled by the SBM to avoid additional burdens on heads.
 In order for the SBM to provide as much of a support as possible during the inspection process the role must have a strategic contribution to the leadership and management in your school and the headteacher needs to positively embrace the role and its accompanying CPD.
-The SBM role can be utilised in conjunction with assistant heads and deputy heads to enhance the leadership team and introduce distributed leadership – providing focused leadership in specialised areas, including during the all-important Ofsted inspections.
+The SBM role can be utilized in conjunction with assistant heads and deputy heads to enhance the leadership team and introduce distributed leadership – providing focused leadership in specialized areas, including during the all-important Ofsted inspections.

 Nina Siddle is the school business manager at Withernsea Junior School in East Yorkshire